klee-SAM/raytrace-noob/README.md

 - [ ] scene format documentation (json)
 - [ ] description format for textures/patterns
 - [ ] ambient occlusion settings
-    - ambient occlusion should be enabled by specifying more settings on the sky (i.e. sky brightness), and it should replace or add onto the material ambient (or more appropriately emissive) term
+    - ambient occlusion should be enabled by specifying more settings on the sky (i.e. sky brightness), and it should replace or add onto the material ambient term
 - [ ] partial .mtl support (tiny_obj_loader)